The North Norfolk Railway “Poppy Line”

 The North Norfolk Railway (NNR), known as The Poppy Line, runs from Holt to Sheringham via Kelling Heath Halt (for Kelling Heath Park) and Weybourne.
 A total distance of 5¼ miles.
 It runs along the eastern section of the North Norfolk coast but stays inland from Holt to Weybourne at the western end.
 After Weybourne it runs nearer the coast on its way east to Sheringham.
 See a map of the line here.
 This has been made available by www.strollingguides.co.uk.
-The line is also highlighted here on a Google map.
+The line is also highlighted here on a very good map/aerial photograph.

 My wife, our dog Leo and I road the rails there and back from Holt on 10th April 2014.